krimohshu/Cucumber5WithSpring/readMe.md

 # Feature of  Framework
 RuleEngine for expected criteria
 Abstract Page and Abstract Step provide the common functionality such as navigation etc <br />
-@DataTableType annotation used to typeRegister ( cucumber-4 to cucmber-5 improvement )
+@DataTableType annotation used to typeRegister ( cucumber-4 to cucmber-5 improvement ) <br />
-DSL supporting sdk using builder pattern
+DSL supporting sdk using builder pattern <br />
-Browserstack support
+Browserstack support <br />
-Parametrize Jenkins file support
+Parametrize Jenkins file support <br />
+added threadcount and timeline report in cucumberOptions" <br />

 # Future Enhancement
 Data creation can be develop as seperate microservice<br />